-Our large, leading team of neuropsychiatrists has expertise across the full range of brain-mind disorders.
-It provides evaluation and treatment for emotional, behavioral, cognitive and perceptual difficulties in the presence of neurologic illness, whether it has already been diagnosed or is an underlying possible cause.
-The neuropsychiatric aspects of epilepsy, Alzheimer’s disease, multiple sclerosis, Parkinson's disease, traumatic brain injury and immune conditions are among the areas of sub-specialized focus.
-Our Center for Brain/Mind Medicine brings together specialists in neuropsychiatry with those in behavioral neurology, geriatric psychiatry, neuropsychology, social work and occupational therapy to care for patients in an individualized fashion.
+Our large, leading team of neuropsychiatry clinicians (neuropsychiatrists and neuropsychiatry social workers) has expertise across the full range of brain-mind disorders.
+We provide evaluation and treatment for emotional, behavioral, cognitive and perceptual difficulties in the context of neurologic illness, whether it has already been diagnosed or is an underlying possible cause.
+The neuropsychiatric aspects of epilepsy, major neurocognitive disorders, functional neurological disorders, multiple sclerosis, Parkinson's disease and other movement disorders, traumatic brain injury, developmental disabilities and neuroinflammatory conditions are among the areas of sub-specialized focus.
+Our neuropsychiatrists also have expertise in neuromodulation therapies, offered through the Center for Brain Circuit Therapeutics Center.
+(CBMM).

 The Division of Neuropsychiatry at Brigham and Women's Hospital is an integral part of the Brigham's Center for Brain/Mind Medicine (CBMM), working in close collaboration with specialists in behavioral neurology, geriatric psychiatry, physiatry, neuropsychology, social work, physical and occupational therapy.
 We take pride in offering state-for-the-art multidisciplinary care to patients in an individualized fashion.